Rules of Eligibility

 - A student may submit manuscripts in more than one field.

-- No Underclassmen Contest submission may be entered in any other fall term contest, with the exception of the Cowden Fellowship Contest.
+- No Underclassmen Contest submission may be entered in any other contest, with the exception of the Cowden Fellowship Contest.

 - Only the written portions of mixed-media manuscripts may be submitted.